emuise/code-structProdSem/scripts/manuscript/manuscript.md

 ### Forest Structure

-We used a suite of forest structural attributes (canopy height, canopy cover, Lorey's height, overstory cover, basal area, aboveground biomass, gross stem volume, mean elevation, elevation standard deviation, and structural complexity \[coefficient of variation in elevation returns\]).
-This dataset was created at a 30 m spatial resolution according to @matasci2018.
+We used a suite of forest structure variables (canopy height, canopy cover, structural complexity \[coefficient of variation of height returns\], basal area, aboveground biomass, and gross stem volume).
+This dataset was created for the year 2015 at a 30 m spatial resolution according to @matasci2018.
 In brief, the method used a set of lidar collections and field plots across Canada, and imputed the remaining pixels using a random forest k-Nearest Neighbour approach on